osrf/collision-benchmark/README.md

 Benchmark tests for collision checking and contact

+## Dependencies

+You will reqiure

+* Gazebo and dependencies
+* Assimp
+* Boost libraries

 ## Setup

 If you compiled Gazebo from source, don't forget to source ``<your-gazebo-install-path>/share/setup.sh`` to set up the